 Now, being a large retailing organization Amazon tends to keep a significant amount of stock in hand in order to meet their prompt fulfillments promise.
 This and other factors tend to contribute to the whole Amazon Warehouse Deals thing.

 As briefly mentioned above, Amazon Warehouse deals refer to products which are not brand new but yet sold on the Amazon.com platform.
-They are regardless under the Amazon fulfillments guarantee.
-These products have varied type of flaws:
+They are regardless under the Amazon fulfillment guarantee.
+These products have a varied type of flaws: